 In Western terms, we might say that Lā‘au Kāhea accesses the primal patterns of health and wholeness that exist as archetypal wisdom in the deep ancestral realms of our genetic structure.

 As your Lā‘au Kāhea session begins, you will hear the sound of the ‘ohe hano ihu (Hawaiian bamboo flute) inviting you to begin your journey into deep relaxation.
-Pili guides you deeper into Huaka‘i Akakū (see below), then offers chants and prayers to call upon the help of Spirit.
+Pili guides you deeper into Huaka‘i Akakū (see below), then offers chants and prayers aligned with mana energy healing, to call upon the help of Spirit.
 Your journey continues with the unfolding of new realizations, integrations, and inspirations.

 An important aspect of Lā‘au Kāhea is Waihā (energized healing breath).
 Waihā applies the healing mana (spiritual energy or life-force) of breath, concentrated and amplified by the mākia (intention), ‘ike (perception), mana‘o (conception), and aloha (compassion) of the healer.